agamsol/Batch-Projects/Audio RC/README.md

 - Add an option to set the voice reading rate for TTS
 - Set the volume to the preferd amount in the config for (in case the target computer is muted)
 - Add a file logging feature
+- the installer should install vcredist using the `/q` flag but atm people need to download it manually -_-